Differences Between Cost Center and Profit Center

 Cost Center vs Profit Center – Key differences

-- Cost center takes charge of costs and helps in controlling and reducing costs of the business.
-Profit center, on the other hand, makes sure to directly generate revenues and profits.
+- The cost center takes charge of costs and helps control and reduce the business’s costs.
+On the other hand, the profit center makes sure to generate revenues and profits directly.

 - It is important to measure the performance of cost centers; we do that by using variance analysis.
-The performance of profit centers should also be measured; the measurement of profit centers can be done through gross profit percentage, net profit percentage, expense/sales percentage, profit per unit etc.
+The performance of profit centers should also be measured; profit centers can be measured through gross profit percentage, net profit percentage, expense/sales percentage, profit per unit, etc.

 - The area of influence of cost centers is narrow.
-But on the other hand, the area of influence of profit centers is wide.
+But on the other hand, the influence of profit centers is wide.

-- Cost centers ensure the long term health and profits of a business.
-Profit centers ensure short term profits of a business.
+- Cost centers ensure the long-term health and profits of a business.
+Profit centers ensure the short-term profits of a business.